ricketytoc/tp/docs/DeveloperGuide.md

 ## **Appendix: Planned Enhancements**

-### Export command FILENAME should be a non-empty String
+### 1. Export command FILE_NAME should be a non-empty String

-The current implementation of `export` command allows the use of an empty string as the FILENAME, allowing commands like `export .json` to execute successfully.
+The current implementation of `export` command allows the use of an empty string as the FILE_NAME, allowing commands like `export .json` to be executed.
-While this behaviour is technically allowed on windows, it has led to inconsistencies on other operating systems, where no file is created despite the command executing successfully.
-To address this, we plan to make the validation checks stricter for the
+This behaviour, while functional on Windows, results in the creation of hidden files in other operating systems, leading to inconsistent behavior.
-FILENAME in the `export` command.
-This enhancement will prevent the use of empty strings in FILENAME, thereby reducing the chances of bugs and ensuring a more consistent experience across different operating systems.
+To address this, we plan to make the validation checks stricter for the FILE_NAME in the `export` command.
+This enhancement will prevent the use of empty strings in FILE_NAME, thereby reducing the chances of bugs and ensuring a more consistent experience across different operating systems.

-### Allow the use of s/o in name field
+### 2. Allow the use of s/o in name field

 The current implementation of EmployeeManager designates `s/` as a prefix for salary.
 As a result, when the name field includes `s/o`, it triggers several errors such as those related to multiple prefixes or salary constraints.

 ![PlannedEnhancementSOError](images/PlannedEnhancementSOError.png)

-We plan to add an escape character, such as a backslash, "\", This will allow more flexibility for name entries.
+We plan to add an escape character, such as a backslash, "\\", This will allow more flexibility for name entries.
 For example, with this enhancement, a command like `edit 1 n/John \s/o dep` would be valid, changing the name of the person at index one to `John s/o dep`.
 The `s/o` will be recognised as part of a name rather than a salary prefix.

-### Change all mentions of addressbook to employeemanager
+### 3. Change all mentions of addressbook to employeemanager

 Our project is a brownfield project adapted from AB3, it contains several references to addressbook such as the `AddressBookParser` and `AddressBook`.
 While our primary focus has been on enhancing and improving the functionality of the software to cater to our target audience, we recognise the need to have consistent naming conventions for clarity.
 Therefore, we plan to update all mentions of `addressbook` to `employeemanager`.

-### Stringent email validation
+### 4. Stringent email validation

 The current implementation of EmployeeManager allows invalid emails such as `abc@gmail`, which fall short of the standard email address formats.
 We understand the importance of data validation to our target audience, hence we plan add more stringent email validation that checks for proper
 `username@domainname.extension` formatting.

-### Improve clarity of success message for `undo` commands
+### 5. Improve clarity of success message for `undo` commands

 The current implementation of the `undo` command only shows that the command has been undone successfully, it does not specify what command has been undone.